West Tilbury: Elizabeth's Armada Camp

+Elizabeth I's famous Armada Speech was given in West Tilbury while she was reviewing troops gathered to defend against the Spanish Armada.
 Confusion has arisen as to exactly where the royal review took place.
 Various locations became favoured, especially that of Tilbury Fort itself.
 Other authorities decided for the high ground surrounding St James' church, or the plateau top of Gun Hill.
 Early in the 18th century, an accurate county historian, William Holman, had concluded that the field of parade on that historic occasion, had been just outside the village centre near the windmill and this location was offered again in Philip Morant's 'History and Antiquities ...', 1768.

 As 1988 approached, the local council (Thurrock Borough) became involved in preparations for a re-enactment of the historic scenes somewhere in the village surrounds and the local museum undertook to finally answer the locational question.
 The project ranged between archival research at the British Museum, where two important maps by the military surveyor Robert Adams were examined, and fieldwork around the parish (1986).
 The project resulted in certifying that Holman had been correct.
 'The place of assemblie at armes', where the speech had been given was certainly in fields beside the manorial post mill, but there was another important site a little to the south-west, on the present Gun Hill summit.
 Here, overlooking the fort and Gravesend, had stood the Lord General's pavilion, doubtless with the other richly adorned tents of the Earl of Leicester's staff officers close by.
 The queen had moved to this site to dine among her captains after the parade.

 Such images of spectacular ceremonial and royal glamour all apply to the two days of Elizabeth's visit – 8 and 9 August 1588.
 The Camp Royal itself had been in preparation for several weeks beforehand.
 On the river, just downstream of the Tudor blockhouse (fort), a defensive boom made of ships' masts and anchors was being constructed at a cost of over £2,000.